fbpx

 UNESCO has recognized this site for its sublime natural beauty.
 It’s no exaggeration to say Geirangerfjord may offer some of the greatest views in the world, with its jagged peaks and foaming waterfalls.
 The Seven Sisters waterfalls found here are among the country’s most recognizable attractions.

-The Geirangerfjord makes a suitably grand finale to the Western Fjords Adventure—though you may be tempted to stay longer to rest and reflect on this remarkable nine-day journey.
+The Geirangerfjord makes a suitably grand finale to the Fjords adventure tour—though you may be tempted to stay longer to rest and reflect on this remarkable nine-day journey.

-If you’ve enjoyed reading and are inspired to join us or have questions about the adventure featured in this post, please give us a call at 1-800-941-8010 or send us an email at [email protected].
+If you’ve enjoyed reading and are inspired to join us on a European walking tour or have questions about the adventure featured in this post, please give us a call at 1-800-941-8010 or contact us.

 Questions?